 Fall & Winter

 - Chives don't require any special care in the Fall or Winter.
-While chives are some what cold tolerant, they will die back after the first hard frost of the year.
-They will start to become dormant and die back.
+While chives are somewhat cold-tolerant, they will become dormant and die back after the first hard frost of the year.

-- The plant will look pretty miserable but fear not, the bulbs are well protected underground.
-Chives are hardy in zones 3-9, and can with stand a cold winter quite well.
-Chives will start to poke through the soil again in Spring once temperatures warm up and are usually one of the first signs of life in the Spring garden.
+- The plant will look pretty miserable, but fear not, the bulbs are well protected underground.
+Chives are hardy in zones 3-9, and can withstand a cold winter quite well.
+Chives will start to poke through the soil again in Spring once temperatures warm up, and they are usually one of the first signs of life in the Spring garden.

 Harvesting Fresh Chives

 Harvest chives semi-regularly to encourage new growth.
-If growing chives in a windowsill herb garden, let the chives grow to at least six inches before harvesting, and take no more then one third of the plant.
+If growing chives in a windowsill herb garden, let the chives grow to at least six inches before harvesting, and take no more than one-third of the plant.

-When harvesting chives select a clump from the outside of the plant and cut the chives with a sharp knife or shears, to with-in one inch from the base.
-Bunch the chives together and store the chives in the fridge wrapped in paper towel to prevent them from drying out.
+When harvesting chives, select a clump from the outside of the plant and cut the chives with a sharp knife or shears, to within one inch from the base.
+Bunch the chives together and store them in the fridge wrapped in a paper towel to prevent them from drying out.

 Interested In Growing More Herbs Yourself?